Creating a Simulation Project¶

 [ ] + AISTSimulator

-You can configure the simulation via the property of the simulator item.
-When you select a simulator item, the following configuration items are displayed in the item property view:
+You can configure the simulation through the simulator item’s properties.
+When you select the simulator item, the following configuration items are displayed in the item property view:

-In this example, we make a simulation with these properties configured to the default setting.
-(If, however, “Sync to actual time” is set to false, change it to “true”.)
+For this example, we’ll run the simulation with these properties at their default settings.
+(However, if “Sync to actual time” is set to “false”, change it to “true”.)

 Note

-You can execute a simulation by clicking the following button on the simulation bar:
+You can run the simulation by pressing the following button on the simulation bar: